6 signs you have sleep apnea

-The common signs of sleep apnea
+Signs of sleep apnea

-- Cognitive and mood changes: Memory problems, anxiety, depression and loss of interest in sex.
+Signs you might not expect include memory problems, anxiety, depression and loss of interest in sex.

 What happens if you have sleep apnea?